godave81/ard-apiTesting/README.md

 # ard-apiTesting
-framework to automate API with TDM and Postman
+Framework to automate API Tests with Broadcom ARD TDM and Postman